|Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff|

 The Research Exposure Coordinator is Dr. Chris Lovelace.

 for Reaction Papers

-Copies of these articles are on reserve in the library at the Reserve Desk.
+Copies of these articles are on reserve at the Scarborough Library Circulation Desk.

 Bouchard, T., Lykken, D. McGue, M., Segal, N. & Tellegen, A. (1990).
 Sources of human psychological differences: The Minnesota study of twins reared apart.
 Science, 250, 223-229.